Coworking Space Trends 2021: Experts' Insights on the Future of Coworking Business

 - Pays with credits or card.

-Members spend most of their days in coworkings.
-It's quite natural that everything they touch should be quality, safety, health, and well-being oriented.
+Members spend most of their days at the coworking spaces.
+It's quite natural that everything they touch should be quality, safety, health, and well-being centered.
+This is especially important in COVID-19 second wave and the post-pandemic environment when following severe hygiene rules is a must.

-If you still don't have a single standing desk in your workspace, consider buying it in 2020 as 70% of your competitors already provide this furniture solution.
+If you still don't have a single standing desk in your workspace, consider buying it as 70% of your competitors already provide this furniture solution.

 Here I compiled some industry influencers' predictions on coworking 2020.
 I am quite sure it will be interesting for you to read what others think about further industry evolution.